Alan Arkin, Oscar-winning ‘Little Miss Sunshine’ actor, dies at 89

-LOS ANGELES (AP) — Alan Arkin, the wry character actor who demonstrated his versatility in comedy and drama as he received four Academy Award nominations and won an Oscar in 2007 for “Little Miss Sunshine,” has died.
+LOS ANGELES (AP) — Alan Arkin, the wry character actor who demonstrated his versatility in everything from farcical comedy to chilling drama as he received four Academy Award nominations and won an Oscar in 2007 for “Little Miss Sunshine,” has died.
 He was 89.

 His sons Adam, Matthew and Anthony confirmed their father’s death through the actor’s publicist on Friday.
 “Our father was a uniquely talented force of nature, both as an artist and a man,” they said in a statement.